hansemannn/titanium_with_atom/README.md

 _TiShadow provides Titanium developers the ability to deploy apps, run tests or execute code snippets live across all running iOS and Android devices._

 It allows you to quickly test your app on multiple devices at the same time and 'compiles' quicker then building your app all the time (about 5 seconds to get your app up and running on an android phone, for a small app).
-Also it works wlan, so you don't have to have your device connected.
+Also it works over wifi, so you don't have to have your device connected.

 ## Link list